-After being charged with a criminal offense, you’ll want to explore the options you may have to get some or all of your records expunged.
+After being charged with a criminal offense in New Haven, you’ll want to explore the options you may have to get some or all of your records expunged.
 This means that they are essentially removed from your file, so to speak, and can no longer impact your ability to get a job, rent a house, or get approved for a loan.

 Not all crimes are considered expungable, however, many are.
 Criminal records may be expunged:

 When a Case Ends in Dismissal

 A defendant can have their case dismissed in one of two ways: with or without prejudice.
 The former means that the court has decided to permanently shut the case, meaning you cannot be charged for those crimes again.
 If your case was dismissed without prejudice, however, it’s possible that you could be charged again if, for example, the prosecution is able to find additional evidence against you at a later date.
 Either type of dismissal can be expunged, however, expunging a dismissal without prejudice is more difficult.

 When a Court Does Not File Criminal Charges Against the Defendant